India and the United Nations: Seeking of Permanent Seat in UNSC

 India has been elected eight times to the UN Security Council.

 India has been seeking a permanent seat on the United Nations Security Council as a member of the G4, an organization composed of Brazil, Germany, Japan, and India, all who are currently seeking permanent representation.
 The Russian Federation, United States, United Kingdom and France support India and the other G4 countries gaining permanent seats.

-According to the G4 proposal, the UN Security Council should be expanded beyond the current fifteen members to include twenty-five members.
+The UN Security Council was envisaged as per the UN Charter, as the apex body meant to safeguard international peace and security.
+However, the realities of 1945, when the Council was established, have long been superseded by the geo-political realities of the modern era and a new century; with the need for change being felt across the board.

+To cater to these new realities and the pressing need for reforms of all aspects of UNSC, G-4 proposed to have the General Assembly increase the Security Council’s membership from 15 to 25 or 26, by adding six permanent and four or five non-permanent members.

+The models that only expand non-permanent seats, failed to truly address the current imbalance at the core of the Security Council, which requires the expansion and thereby reform of permanent membership of the UNSC to reflect the current realities of our world.

 If this actually happens, it would be the first time permanent Security Council status is extended to a South Asian nation and supporters of the G4 plan suggest that this will lead to greater representation of developing nations rather than the current major powers.

 India makes a number of claims to justify its demand.
-India has the world's second largest population and is the world's largest liberal democracy.
+India has the world's largest population and is the world's largest liberal democracy.
 It is also the world's fifth largest economy and third largest in terms of purchasing power parity as of 2020.
 India is the largest contributor of troops to United Nations peacekeeping missions with 7,860 personnel deployed with ten UN Peacekeeping Missions as of 2014 after Bangladesh and Pakistan, all three nations being in South Asia.
 India has contributed more than 180,000 troops, the largest number from any country, participated in more than 43 missions and 156 Indian peacekeepers have made the supreme sacrifice while serving in UN missions.
 India has also provided and continues to provide eminent Force Commanders for UN Missions.

 Although the U.S. and other permanent Council members were not very supportive of expanding the Security Council, in his visit to India, US President Barack Obama has offered his support for India to become a permanent member of the Council.
 However, the reaction from other Council members are not very clear, particularly from China.
 Thus it is uncertain whether the demands by G4 nations will be implemented anytime soon.

 According to a formal statement by Prime Minister of India Narendra Modi at the General Debate of the 75th Session of the United Nations General Assembly :